 A high percentage of MS cases don’t progress.
 These may fit into a subgroup with a “very stable benign” form of the disease, per a 30-year study presented in 2017.
 Researchers say it’s possible for people to remain in the RRMS phase for 30 years.

-At the other end of the spectrum, a 2015 study found about 8 percent of people with MS develop a more aggressive course of the disease.
+At the other end of the spectrum, a 2015 study found about of people with MS develop a more aggressive course of the disease.
 It’s known as highly active relapsing-remitting multiple sclerosis (HARRMS).

 Symptoms and treatment